- Piazza del Popolo

 - 2 hours with a PhD or MA-level guide

 Next we’ll make our way over to the legendary Trevi Fountain, where we'll discuss the importance of water to the city, the competition that birthed its design, and the dramatic scene portrayed by its sculptures.
 Finally, working our way further south through central Rome's circuitous, scenic streets, we'll wrap up our walk at one of the city's most dramatic, commanding sites—the Pantheon.
-This is just an introduction to Rome, and so it does not go in-depth into architecture, art, or history.
 We will spend a certain amount of time explaining the sites along the route, but will also try to situate you in the city, orient you to its major areas, and answer any of your questions.

 What is the dress code inside the Pantheon?

 Liz, a native of San Francisco, California holds degrees in architecture from the University of California at Berkeley and Università degli studi "La Sapienza", Rome.
 She specialized in restoration and urban design.
 Her restoration projects have brought her to work in direct contact with the rich historical layers of Rome and Italy.
 She has been leading study walks for Context Rome since its beginning and has lived in Rome since 1988 practicing architecture, researching design and lecturing at university study abroad programs.

 Linda, PhD, is a specialist of 16th-17th century Italian art and architecture, history of archaeology since the Renaissance, and the history of art collecting and museums.
 Her main research interests are the critical reception of well-known Renaissance monuments, vernacular devotion, xenophobia and nationalism, and the politics of art display.
 In addition to doing walks for Context, Linda teaches for university programs in Rome.